JavaScript-NZ/nzjscon-website/_posts/2017-02-05-keynotes-and-schedule.md

 #### Ri Liu

 Originally from Brisbane, Ri now lives in Melbourne after enjoying several years in Chicago and San Francisco.
-She runs the Data Visualisation Melbourne meetup and has worked for The Guardian, creating data stories and interactive content.
 She specialises in expressing data in novel ways and exposing social injustices using data.
-She has also worked on print, experiential and digital projects for Google, Facebook, Foreign Affairs, The Conversation, The Nation, Popular Science and Pew Charitable Trusts.
+She has worked for The Guardian, creating data stories and interactive content, and has also worked on print, experiential and digital projects for Google, Facebook, Foreign Affairs, The Conversation, The Nation, Popular Science and Pew Charitable Trusts.

 #### Full schedule